Among the numerous technical analysis tools available, the Ichimoku Cloud stands out as a comprehensive and versatile indicator

 - Senkou Span A: the sum of the Tenkan Sen and the Kijun Sen divided by two.
-The calculation is then plotted 26 time periods ahead of the current price action.
+The calculation is then plotted 26 times ahead of the current price action.

-- Senkou Span B: the sum of the highest high and the lowest low divided by two.
+- Senkou Span B: the sum of the highest and lowest low divided by two.
 This calculation is taken over the past 52 time periods and is plotted 26 periods ahead.

 Basically, it filters out high probable trades by keeping you in line with the current market trend.

-The overall trend is up when the price is above the cloud, down when it is below and consolidating when the price is in the cloud.
+The overall trend is up when the price is above the cloud, down when it is below, and consolidating when it is in the cloud.

-Furthermore, when Span A is rising and above Span B, it confirms the uptrend, and the space between the lines is green.
+Furthermore, when Span A rises above Span B, it confirms the uptrend, and the space between the lines is green.